LordGauravB/FactDari/README.md

 # FactDari

 A lightweight desktop widget application for displaying and managing facts, designed to help you learn and review information throughout your day.
-FactDari sits on your desktop and provides quick access to categorized facts with built-in analytics tracking.
+FactDari sits on your desktop and provides quick access to categorised facts with built-in analytics tracking.

 ## Features